What is recoverable depreciation?

 - It ensures you do actually replace the items that were destroyed.
 For example, if you decided you no longer need a fridge, you would just receive the value of the depreciated item and not the second amount because you did not actually replace it.

-Ultimately, recoverable depreciation requires some extra steps, but can be worth it for items that may lose value quickly over time.
-To get your second claim check, you will likely need to do some diligent recordkeeping to prove to your insurance company the amount you paid for your replacement items.
-Review your policy and your insurance provider’s processes for recoverable depreciation so you can be ready after a covered loss.
+Ultimately, recoverable depreciation requires some extra steps but may be worth it for items that lose value quickly over time.
+To get your second claim check, you will likely need to submit sales receipts proving the amount you paid for your replacement items.
+You may want to review your policy and your insurance provider’s processes for recoverable depreciation so you can be ready after a covered loss.